 In a medium saucepan, heat olive oil.
 Add onions, plus salt and pepper to taste.
 Cook, stirring occasionally, until onion is lightly browned, fragrant, and softened (5-6 minutes).
 Add butternut squash, garlic, garlic powder, onion powder, and cayenne pepper.
 Stir to combine and cook for an additional 3 minutes.

-Pour in canned coconut milk and cashews.
+Pour in canned coconut cream and cashews.
 Cook at a low simmer until the squash is tender (about 6-8 minutes).
 Add all pot contents to a high-speed blender, plus nutritional yeast and vinegar.
 Blend on high until creamy and smooth.
 Add salt and pepper as needed.

 Toss sauce with pasta and serve immediately.
 You can store the butternut squash mac and cheese covered in the fridge for a few days.